Best States for Data Center Construction Jobs in 2026

 Cost of living consideration: Phoenix has gotten more expensive in recent years, but it's still well below Virginia and comparable to many parts of Texas.
 No state income tax on the first ~$54,000 of income (Arizona has a flat 2.5% rate above that — still very low).

-The bottom line: Arizona is the fastest-growing data center market in America.
+The bottom line: Arizona is one of the fastest-growing data center markets in America.
 Getting in now means riding a wave of construction that will continue for years.
 Excellent for workers willing to relocate.

 4. Ohio — The Midwest Powerhouse